OctopusDeploy/blog/blog/2021-05/octopus-oracle-liquibase/index.md

 ## Conclusion

 Octopus Deploy supports deploying to many database technologies (Microsoft SQL Server, MariaDB, MySQL, Oracle, PostgreSQL, etc.) as well as many different deployment methods (DACPAC, DbUp, Flyway, Liquibase, RoundhousE, etc.).
-I hope this post helped you understand how you can use Octopus Deploy to deploy to an Oracle database using Liquibase.
+I hope this post helps you understand how you can use Octopus Deploy to deploy to an Oracle database using Liquibase.

+## Register for the webinar

+On the 5th and 6th of May, we're running the webinar: Delivering Database DevOps with Octopus Deploy and Liquibase.

+Join Shawn Sesna, Solutions Architect at Octopus, and Mike Olivas, Senior Solutions Architect at Liquibase, to see both technologies in action and how they complement each other.

+- Wednesday May 5th, 7am PT / 3pm GMT: [Register now](https://octopus.zoom.us/webinar/register/7316182119057/WN_h2Ab-BBbSYGDmYeXxsK-7A)
+- Thursday May 6th, 2pm PT / 10pm GMT: [Register now](https://octopus.zoom.us/webinar/register/7116182117799/WN_S8kZIbZCSRmUNkNlOnx5_g)

 Happy deployments!